Ja90n/LobbyPlugin/README.md

 # LobbyPlugin
 A plugin to handle all the trafic for my Minecraft minigame server.
-This plugin will uses NMS to create clickable NPCs to send players to different minigames.
+This plugin will use NMS to create clickable NPCs to send players to different minigames.